UF Revokes Scholarship Offer to Football Recruit After Video of Racial Slur Surfaces

-A high school football player from north Florida had his scholarship offer revoked from a major university in the state after video surfaced of him using a racial slue while quoting a song lyric.
+A high school football player had his scholarship offer revoked from the University of Florida after video surfaced of him using a racial slur while quoting a song lyric.

 "I was in my car listening to rap music, rapping along to the words and posted a video of it on social media.
 I deeply apologize for the words in the song that I chose to say.
 It was hurtful and offensive to many people, and I regret that," Stokes said in a message posted on Twitter.